keepaliveit-staging/staging.keepaliveit.co.uk/_techtip/keeping-windows-desktop-updated.md

 {% include breadcrumbs.html %}

-## Keeping Windows Desktop Software Updated
+## How to update a Windows Desktop
-### Why is keeping a Macbook updated important?
+### Why is keeping a Windows Desktop updated important?
 One popular misconception people have about Macbooks (and Macs in general) is that “Macs don’t get viruses”.
 This leads consumers to believe that there isn't a need to keep on top of updating Mac OS on a Macbook and that Macbooks are invincible to malware (a shortened term used to describe malicious software).
 In fact, the situation is the complete opposite to this as Macs *CAN* get viruses and not updating software on a Macbook could leave a Macbook exposed to security vulnerabilities and subject to being a victim of being infected by viruses.
 Computer viruses are a type of Software that can be used to make computing devices perform illegal activities over the internet.
 This can occur on a single device, or across an entire network of devices if the malware is sophisticated enough to cause severe damage.